YannKamche/Personal-Expense-Tracker-WebApp/README.md

 # PERSONAL EXPENSE TRACKER WEBApp
+A three-tier implementation of an expense tracker
+## Presentation Tier
-A three-tier implementation of an expense tracker app.
-The presentation tier was built with html, css and JavaScript, the Application Tier with Python+flask for user registration/login and expenses are stored in snowflake data warehouse for the Data Tier
+The presentation tier was built with html, css and JavaScript

+## Application Tier
+The Application Tier with Python+flask for user registration/login connected to MySQL database

+## Data Tier
+Makes use of Snowflake Cloud Computing Data Warehouse